Complete Hand Plane Types Database

 Scrub Planes

 Heavily cambered iron for rapid stock removal.
-The power tool of hand planes.
+The starting point for dimensioning rough sawn lumber by hand.

 Learn more